What does critical infrastructure do?

-We have appointed Cambridge University Technical Services (CUTS) as our Technical Advisory Group (TAG) and ‘critical friend’ for the initial years of operation.
+We appointed Cambridge University Technical Services (CUTS) as our Technical Advisory Group (TAG) and ‘critical friend’ for the initial years of operation.

-They will provide independent technical advice that will inform the strategic direction of the programme and review the quality of approach and outputs.
-It will provide scrutiny of and advice on the programme through critiquing the quality and value of the approach and outputs.
-It will also provide a conduit to a wider knowledge base from academia and within industry.
+They provided independent technical advice that informed the strategic direction of the programme and reviewed the quality of approach and outputs.
+They provided scrutiny of and advice on the programme through critiquing the quality and value of the approach and outputs.
+They also provided a conduit to a wider knowledge base from academia and within industry.

-In addition to Arup, and the Lloyd's Register Foundation, we have worked with or are working with a number of collaborators.
+In addition to Arup, and Lloyd's Register Foundation, we have worked with or are working with a number of partners.

 - Open call for proposals / competitions